 About me

 I’m a PhD student at the Department of Statistics and Data Science, Wharton School.
-My research centers on several interconnected themes, spanning probabilistic tool, statistical methodology and single-cell genomics.

 In addition to research, I’m passionate about teaching and mentoring since I am deeply grateful for and benefit from the supervisors I have met, who have taught me far beyond just statistics.
 I have been a mentor for Undergraduate Research in Probability and Statistics and Directed Reading Program at UPenn.